alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 | :-------: | :------: | :-----------: |
 | `Boolean` |    No    |  `true`       |

-If it's `false` the server will not send 404 error.
+If its value is `false` the server won't respond with 404 error.

 **`vite.config.ts`**